otdavies/Rapid/README.md

 -   `path` (string, required): The absolute path to the project directory.
 -   `extensions` (array of strings, optional): A list of file extensions to include in the scan (e.g., `[".py", ".rs"]`).
 -   `max_depth` (integer, optional): The maximum depth to scan directories.
 Default is 6.
+-   `max_files` (integer, optional): Maximum number of files to process.
+Default is 1000.
 -   `compactness_level` (integer, optional): Controls output verbosity: 0 (ultra-compact summary), 1 (compact, default), 2 (medium detail), 3 (highly detailed with full code snippets).
 -   `timeout` (integer, optional): Timeout in seconds for the operation.
 Default is 60.
 -   `debug` (boolean, optional): Whether to include the debug log in the output.
 Defaults to false.